sscopazzi/Doctor_Octopus_Cosplay/README.md

 # doctor_oc_hand
-Code and STLs for Arduino servo-driven hands for a Doctor Octopus cosplay
+Code, CAD + STLs, wiring diagram, and everything else needed to replicate our Arduino servo-driven hands for a Doctor Octopus cosplay.
+If you have questions, please contact me!

 Future words will be written here